drusdale/Assesment-DAAV/Readme.md

 ## Output

-All visualisations are saved in the `Graphs` directory with the following specifications: - Format: PNG - Dimensions: 10 x 8 inches - White background - Flipped coordinates for better readability - Colour
+All graphs are saved in the `Graphs` directory with the following
+specifications:

+-   Format: PNG

+-   Dimensions: 10 x 8 inches

+-   White background

+-   Flipped coordinates for better readability

-scheme: Pink (Productivity) and White (Satisfaction)
+-    Colour scheme: Red (Productivity) and Blue (Satisfaction)

 ## Scale Information